CWolfs/MissionControl/README.md

 Depending on the contract type, the lance spawns will change every playthrough.
 The spawning uses contract type specific logic to suitably place the lances.
 There are no configuration options currently available for this as these come from the encounter type rulesets that are created.
 Which things are randomised in the game is determined by the `Encounter Ruleset` which is run for that contract type.

+### Bigger Maps

+Increase the size of the encounter to the maximum available map size.
+This can sometimes be as much as around four times the size!

 ### Extended Lances

 Increase the sizes of lances where it makes sense.
 For the vanilla game this does nothing.
 If another mod is using Mission Control, then they can set Clan stars (5 mechs) or Comstar Demi-lances / Reinforced lances (6 mechs).

 This works for both vanilla spawn points for contract types and spawns created by Mission Control.

+### Dynamic Withdraw

+When being forced to withdraw and extraction zone appears for you.
+You must extract there before you can end the mission.
+Plan your escape accordingly.

 ### Ally Combat Dialogue